-When we are working on a project in a Local Environment we may commit such these mistakes
+When we are working on a project in a Local Environment, we may commit such mistakes

 1. Try showing data with a 1 + N query problem